Studiofarma/CGM-Innovation-Hub-Tech-Blog/_posts/2024-10-07-comparing-embedders-for-rag.md

 ---
 layout: post
-title: "Which embedder best fits your language?"
+title: "Which text-embedder best fits your language?"
 excerpt: "How not to get lost in multidimensional space"
 author: francesco.zubani